ikonthomas/SchoolPlay/README.md

-# QlikviewDashboard
+# My Playground
-My sample comprehensive dashboards and reports in Qlikview
+What I want to play around with.
+New codes.
+Partial Codes, etc